pkp/pkp-docs/ithenticate/en/index.md

 ## Introduction {#intro}

-The 1.0.9.0 version of the iThenticate Plagiarism Detector Plugin released in late 2024 introduces several new and highly requested features, including:
+The 1.0.7.0 and 1.0.8.0 versions of the iThenticate Plagiarism Detector Plugin released in late 2024 introduces several new and highly requested features, including:

 - Control over which content is sent to iThenticate, and when it is sent.
 - The ability to view plagiarism check results directly within the OJS interface.

 It also integrates the iThenticate End User License Agreement (EULA), which users must agree to before completing a plagiarism check.
 The EULA will be displayed in the journal’s language if available, otherwise, it will default to English.

 > **IMPORTANT**: To use the updated plugin, journal users must upgrade to an iThenticate 2.0 account. **This version of the plugin requires iThenticate API credentials**.
 Your iThenticate username and password will no longer work with the plugin.
-For assistance with upgrading your account, please contact your service provider. {:.warning}
+For assistance with upgrading your account, please contact your service provider.
+{:.warning}

 ## Upgrading the Plugin {#upgrading}

 If you are using OJS 3.3 or 3.4, you can update the iThenticate Plagiarism Detector Plugin [directly from the Plugin Gallery](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#plugin-gallery).

-> **IMPORTANT**: Ensure that you have completed migration to iThenticate 2.0 before upgrading your plugin. {:.warning}
+> **IMPORTANT**: Ensure that you have completed migration to iThenticate 2.0 before upgrading your plugin.
+{:.warning}

 ## Configuring the Plugin Settings {#plugin-settings}